radius-project/blog/radblog/content/posts/2024/radius-workload-identity-support/index.md

       :
 ```

 Check out the guide on how to [Setup Az Workload Identity](https://docs.radapp.io/guides/operations/providers/azure-provider/howto-azure-provider-wi/#setup-the-azure-workload-identity-for-radius) in Radius.
-This contains information on configuring the trust for for the workloads in Azure.
+This contains information on configuring the trust for the workloads in Azure.

 ## Comparison between providers